 21. Use Every Bit of the Chicken

-Even if you buy a rotisserie chicken, the same idea applies.
-Pull off the meat, save the bones for stock, and use every usable bit before tossing anything.
-It is frugal, efficient, and makes you feel like you have your life together for at least seven minutes.
+The same idea applies if you buy a rotisserie chicken.
+Take off the meat, save the bones for stock, and before you toss anything, use every bit that is usable.
+It is efficient.
+It is frugal.
+For at least seven minutes, it makes you feel like you have your life together.

 22. Store Food Properly As Soon As You Get Home